semistrict/go-experiments/interfacealloc/README.md

 operation results in allocation.

 What we actually see is that there is some kind of optimization like this happening but only for `byte`.

-Super weird!
-It can't be that common to box a single byte.
+Further investigation (in `byte/byte.go`) shows the reason for this: the Go runtime pre-allocates pointers to all actual byte values (there are only 256 of them) and then re-uses these pointers when it needs a pointer to a byte.